 Whatever his reasons, the dismissal of Junejo put the normally sure-footed General badly off-balance, for he was now obliged, even under his own altered-to-measure constitution, to call fresh elections within ninety days.
 Of course he did not do it within the stipulated period, but there was no way he could avoid doing it without going back to martial law all over again.
 Such a move would entail all sorts of uncertainties and was likely also to lead to friction with Washington.
-So he set a date for new elections, 16 November, two and a half months later than the due date under the constitution.
-He explained blithely that the decision was in keeping with the spirit of the constitution although it may appear to be against its letter!
-One of the stories current at the time-such was the general belief in Zia's deviousness-was that he had chosen that particular date for the election because Benazir, who was expecting, was due to have her baby then.
+So he set a date for new elections.10 He explained blithely that the decision was in keeping with the spirit of the constitution although it may appear to be against its letter!
+One of the stories current at the time - such was the general belief in Zia's deviousness - was that he had chosen that particular date for the election because Benazir, who was expecting, was due to have her baby then.